ankit7540/RamanSpecCalibration/python_module/README.md

 **Wavenumber calibration :**  Includes following file,

 `wavenumber_cal.py` : It requires data on the band positions in pixels with the uncertainties, as vectors in a 1D txt file.
 (NumPy array can be directly used as well).
+Corresponding reference data is also required as 1D arrays containing values and the errors.
 Core program is just fitting the pixel with the reference wavelength data.
-The reference data in already included in the file with the error.
+Example data sets are included.

 Requirements